mattermost/mmctl/README.md

 auth_service:
 ```

-**NOTE:** `mmctl` is design to run against a specific version of the `mattermost-server` and its API.
+**NOTE:** `mmctl` is designed to run against a specific version of the `mattermost-server` and its API.
 If run against a server with a different version, `mmctl` will show a warning and will try to execute the commands.
 To ensure that the commands won't run if the server version is not supported, please use the `--strict` flag or set the `MMCTL_STRICT=true` environment variable.

 ## Login methods